‘A moral giant’: South Africans pay their respects to Tutu - The Boston Globe

 Advertisement

-More than 2,000 people visited the cathedral on the first day of viewing on Thursday.
-A requiem mass for Tutu will be held on New Year's Day before he is cremated and his remains placed in a columbarium in the cathedral.
+More than 2,000 people visited the cathedral on the first day of viewing on Thursday and on Friday the line stretched for nearly a mile.
+A requiem Mass for Tutu will be held on New Year’s Day before he is cremated and his remains placed in a columbarium in the cathedral.

-“His work did not stop with the end of apartheid,” Lapsley said, in reference to South Africa's regime of racial oppression which Tutu prominently opposed and which ended in 1994 when South Africa held democratic elections.
+“His work did not stop with the end of apartheid,” Lapsley said, in reference to South Africa’s regime of racial oppression which Tutu prominently opposed and which ended in 1994 when South Africa held a democratic election.

 An anti-apartheid activist priest whose hands and one eye were blown off by a letter bomb sent by South African agents in 1994, Lapsley said Tutu helped him find reconciliation and a new role in the church.